csalazart/simple-webpack-skeleton/README.md

 You can modified the skeleton and adapting tyo you own project, or use like is it.

-This Version is for a node 10.16.X but view other branchs
+This Version is for a node 14.18.X but view other branchs and Webpack 5

 ## Requeriments
-   - Node: 10.16.X
+   - Node: 14.18.X
    -
 ## Scripts
   - start: init compiled and watch with webpack and dev Mode